Code-Institute-Submissions/sypw/README.md

 * Payslips, as described above, will only provide ability to paste ready payslip file for hr_team members.
 Except that, every user will only have an access to their own paylips.

-* Possibility to adjust app content depending on Company- so I could earn real money on this projet at some point.
+* Possibility to adjust app content depending on customer company size - so I could earn real money on this projet at some point.

 # Technologies